alexhaines123/hitch/README.md

-This is a [Next.js](https://nextjs.org/), Nest.js with MongoDB project called HITCH to aid anyone to find someone to hitch a ride with!
+This is a [Next.js](https://nextjs.org/), Nest.js, GraphQL with MongoDB project called HITCH to aid anyone to find someone to hitch a ride with!
 ## Getting Started

 First, run the development server: